nboxhallburnett/mocha-filter/README.md

 ```

-So long as the supplied function for the filter returns a boolean value, you can make it execute whatever you would like, without having to wrap tests in conditionals
+So long as the supplied function for the filter returns `true`, `false`, or `'skip'`, you can make it execute whatever you would like, without having to wrap tests in conditionals

 ```javascript
 filter.addFilter('dataSupplied', () => {